How to Make the Ultimate Mimosa Bar!

 - Mix them up!

-- Make it Family Friendly and non-alcoholic
+- Make it Family Friendly and Non-Alcoholic

-- Mimosa Bar Recipes
+- Mimosa Bar Recipe Ideas

-Most people think of brunch and mimosas as a spring thing or something for a wedding shower.
-But they don’t have to be!
-I’m on team brunch year-round, and you should be too.
-The fall season is a great way to use up the rest of your fresh fruit by turning it into a purée, or even indulge in a little apple cider mimosa.
+The fall season is a great way to use up the rest of your fresh fruit by turning it into a purée, or even “Vindulge” in a little apple cider mimosa.
 Whatever season it is, there are many ways to sway from that traditional orange juice mimosa.
-And why not make it a family friendly event and invite your friends (and the kids!) to your mimosa party?!
+And why not make it a family friendly event and invite your friends (and the kids) to your mimosa bar party (kid-friendly non-alcoholic versions included here too)?!

 - Sparkling Wine (Cava or Prosecco work well)